MinwooPark96/minwoopark96.github.com/aboutme.md

 1. *Convergence of the iterated mean transforms of a 2 × 2 matrix* (Submitted)
 2. *Complete Graphical Criterion for Sequential Covariate Adjustment in Causal Inference* (Submitted)
-3. *Value of Information under Insolubility*
+3. *Prompt Cross Model Transferability*
 4. *Completeness of Graphical Criteria - Non Redundant under Optimality*